 Burrton Middle School High School

-- Burrton Middle School High School's student population of 126 students has grown by 6% over five school years.
+- Burrton Middle School High School's student population of 119 students has declined by 5% over five school years.

 |Grades Offered||Grades 6-12|